 BABA MAMA KAFE

-Tucked away out of sight, this is truly a gem.
-It is beautifully furnished with timber seats and stools and the menu boasts a huge selection of coffee, tea, and breakfast foods.
+Tucked away out of sight, this cafe is beautifully furnished with timber seats and stools and the menu boasts a huge selection of coffee, tea, and breakfast foods.

 JODD FAIRS (formerly known as Ratchada Train Night Market)

 Relocated from Rachatda to Rama 9, this sprawling market is hard to miss.
-The original vibe of the market that is familiar to many managed to be captured pretty much, over 600 food vendors, ranging from restaurants to street stands, to the endless racks of street clothes.
+The original vibe of the market that is familiar to many managed remained.
+There are over 600 food vendors, ranging from restaurants to street stands, to the endless racks of street clothes.